 Developers that wish to create apps on top of Ethereum have to pay the nodes on the network a certain amount of Ether.
 The people who later want to use those apps may also need to pay for them in Ether.

-Additionally, you can pay for services in Ether or ask for it as payment outside the platform.
-Like other cryptocurrency forms, you can exchange Ether for cash or other cryptos (ex.
-Bitcoin).
+Additionally, you can pay for services in Ether or ask for them as payment outside the platform.
+Finally, like other cryptocurrency forms, you can exchange Ether for cash or other cryptos (ex., Bitcoin).

 Some services and cryptocurrency exchange websites tend to alternate the name of these tokens between Ether and Ethereum, although they represent the same thing.